Feynman symmetries of the Martin and $c_2$ invariants of regular graphs: Introduction

 Secondly, even though the correlation just mentioned is only approximate, we find that the Martin \emph{sequence} can detect precisely when two graphs have the same period.
 We calculated Martin invariants for a large number of 3- and 4-regular graphs (\cref{sec:data}).
 Comparing with the known periods \cite{PanzerSchnetz:Phi4Coaction,BorinskySchnetz:RecursivePhi3} and the Hepp bound, supports the following conjecture (we state a 3-regular version in \cref{con:Martin-perfect-phi3}). \begin{conjecture} Cyclically 6-connected 4-regular graphs $G_1$ and $G_2$ have equal period $\Period(G_1\setminus v_1)=\Period(G_2\setminus v_2)$ if and only if they have equal Martin sequences $\Martin(G_1^{\bullet})=\Martin(G_2^{\bullet})$. \end{conjecture} Via \cref{thm:c2-Martin-intro}, our conjecture implies that the $c_2$ invariants of graphs with equal periods agree at all primes.
 This is expected, also at prime powers, according to \cite[Remark~2.11]{Schnetz:Fq}.
 Our conjecture thus implies the case $q=p$ of \cite[Conjecture~5]{BrownSchnetz:K3phi4}.

-\Cref{con:Martin-perfect} also suggests that the period of a graph should be computable from the Martin sequence.
-Indeed, this can be achieved with Ap\'{e}ry limits, as will be discussed in forthcoming work.
+\Cref{con:Martin-perfect} also suggests that the period (and Hepp bound) of a graph should be computable from the Martin sequence.
+Indeed, this is proved in forthcoming work with Francis Brown.
 One important observation towards this is that Martin sequences are P-recursive (equivalently, their generating series are D-finite), as we prove in \cref{cor p recursive}.

-There is another, in fact classical, connection between the Martin \emph{polynomial} and quantum field theory: the Martin polynomial appears as the symmetry factor in $O(N)$ vector models.
+There is another, in fact classical, connection between the Martin \emph{polynomial} and quantum field theory: the Martin polynomial appears as the symmetry factor $S_N$ in $O(N)$ vector models.
 Only very recently, however, also the Martin \emph{invariant} was noted to have a physical meaning in this context, namely it emerges at $N=-2$ for loop-erased random walks \cite{WieseFedorenko:FieldErasedRW,ShapiraWiese:ExactLERW}.
 We summarize this connection in \cref{sec:O(n)}.